pourmalek/covir2/README.md

 ### SUMMARY of how to use the codes in this repo

+0. Save all unsaved works and files on your local machine and exit all open programs and applications.
+This is a cautionary measure for not losing unsaved works in case the local machine stops responding or restarts due to oversaturation of CPU and RAM.

 The whole code can be executed with less than ten clicks.

 1. **CLICK HERE ON THIS**  [`Download ZIP`](https://github.com/pourmalek/covir2/archive/refs/heads/main.zip) **TO DOWNLOAD THE ZIPPED CODE TO YOUR LOCAL MACHINE.**